taw00/dashcore-rpm/README.source.md

 **RHEL 7 Specific Instructions**

 Do this as root (or a sudo'er).
 Subscribe to all the appropriate repositories and add the EPEL repo.
 Note, RHEL7 has proven to be a challenging platform to build for.
-Be aware that CentOS7 RPMs should work just fine on RHEL7.
+Be aware that CentOS7 RPMs work just fine on RHEL7.

 ```
 # As a normal user (not root)